 After leaving school Anthony began working for the Commonwealth Bank.

 He subsequently studied at the University of Sydney where he completed a Bachelor of Economics.
 It was here that Anthony started fighting for progressive change through his involvement with student politics.

 He later worked for former prisoner of war and legendary Whitlam and Hawke Government Minister, Tom Uren.
 Tom was integral to the development of Anthony’s political career and remained an important friend and mentor until his passing in 2015.

 In 1996 Anthony was elected as the Member for Grayndler in Sydney’s Inner West, where he has lived his entire life.

-In Anthony’s First Speech in Parliament he said
+In Anthony’s First Speech to Parliament he said:

-He believes in opportunities for all through education and training, universal health care and the need for Government to invest in local communities.
+He believes in opportunities for all through education and training, universal healthcare and the need for Government investment in local communities.

-Among his achievements for the people of Grayndler:
+His achievements for the people of Grayndler include:

 - $2.2 million to upgrade Mackey Park in Marrickville